 - New officials are paid $10 for working a mentor game.
 Once the new official graduates from the mentor program, they will earn the standard rate for working a 2 man officiating system.
 Therefore, it is incumbent on the new official to develop the requisite skill as quickly as possible, so study the Rule Book and Basic Manual.
 We also strongly encourage all new officials to attend IHONC's monthly meeting for the 6 PM level 1 and 2 training sessions.

 New officials in the mentor program will also be eligible to work U8/Mite cross ice games.
-The new official will have been sent a cross ice officiating guide document by the Commissioner with their "Welcome to IHONC" email.
-Officials working cross ice U8/Mite cross ice games will be paid $28 per game.
+The new official will have been sent a link to the cross ice officiating guide document by the Commissioner with their "Welcome to IHONC" email.
+Officials working cross ice U8/Mite cross ice games will be paid the standard game rate for U8 games.